No New York: Release

 No New York was released in 1978 by Antilles Records.
 The original pressing of the LP contained a lyric sheet that was intentionally printed on the inside of the record sleeve, which forced the owner to have to tear apart the sleeve to read the lyrics.
 The album was first reissued on CD by Island Records in Japan.
 It was reissued in 2005 by Lilith Records on vinyl and digipak form on CD.

-Reception
+Critical reception and legacy

 Critic Richard C. Walls, writing for Creem, described No New York as the most "ferociously avant-garde and aggressively ugly music since Albert Ayler puked all over my brain back in – what? – 64" and stated "If you're intrepid enough to want to hear this stuff (a friend, 3/4 into the first side, complained that the music was painful – she wasn't referring to any abstract reaction, she was grimacing), be advised that Antilles is a division of Island Records, which ain't exactly Transamerica Corp.
 You'll probably have to make a little effort to procure it, because there's no way it's going to come to you."